 Ultimately, this subclass makes you akin to a Beastmaster Ranger with slightly more spells, a noticeably better companion, many more magic items, and the certainty that you’d be dead within a week if you had to survive in the wild.

-Any race in D&D 5E can roll up their sleeves to learn the joys of craftwork, but some pair better with the Artificer class than others.
+Any of the 5e DnD races (or species) can roll up their sleeves to learn the joys of craftwork, especially thanks to the Custom Origin rules in Tasha’s Cauldron of Everything.
+However, some pair better with the Artificer class than others.
 We’ve picked out some of the best.

 Found in: Player’s Handbook